XiaozhouCui/dockerplayground/Section 9 Deploying Docker Containers/note.md

 ## Load Balancer setup
 - Go to EC2 -> Load Balancer, copy the "DNS name" to access the API
 - Add `goals--***` to the security group of Load Balancer
-- In EC2 -> Target Groups -> tg, click "Edit" and add enter `/goals` to "Health check path", otherwise the task will frequently stop due to failed health check (too many 404 responses to root url `/`)
+- In EC2 -> Target Groups -> tg, click "Edit" and add enter `/goals` to "**Health check path**", otherwise the task will frequently stop due to failed health check (too many 404 responses to root url `/`)

 ## Push updated code to ECS
 - Make change to source code and rebuild image, push image to Docker Hub